CyLuGh/MultiDimensionsHierarchies/README.md

 A2:B3:C1 --- A2:B3:C2
 ```

+This problem will grow when we add dimensions or when this dimensions get more elements.

+- If we were to add a fourth similar dimension, we'd have $3^4 = 81$ possible items.
+A fifth would lead us to $3^5 = 243$ elements.
+So, adding a dimension can have an *exponential* influence on the elements that can be found in the hierarchies.
+- If we had a fourth element to our hierarchies, we get $4^3 = 64$ items.
+A fifth element in the hierarchies would mean $5^3 = 125$ items.
+Elements in hierarchies will have a *geometric* influence.

 ### MultiDimensionsHierarchies library

 This library provides a way of handling such problem, by simplifying the way we can go through the data.
 It still has limitation as very complex and numerous dimensions may very well enduce very long computation or run out of memory.